Trusted WordPress tutorials, when you need them most.

 Opening the Templates menu in full-site editor

-Once you’ve found it, click on it.
+Once you’ve found it, simply click on it to select it.

 Opening the Single Posts template in the full-site editor

-Now, click the pencil ‘Edit’ icon.
+Now, you’ll need to click the pencil ‘Edit’ icon.

 This will open the block editor.